 The answers to these questions may show you that a topic is not worthwhile.
 Or they may at least give you some clues as to how you could approach it better.

 Step 2: Keyword research

-- How popular is my topic?
+- How much in demand is my topic?

-In doing so, also consider the important point of the "search intention": What is the likely goal of the users?
-Do they mainly want to inform themselves because they are still at the beginning of their research?
+Also consider the important point of "search intention": What goal are users likely to be pursuing?
+Do they primarily want to inform themselves because they are still at the beginning of their search?
 Or do they already want to buy something?
-Of course, this has a considerable influence on your planned content.
+Of course, this will have a significant influence on your planned content.

-Step 3: Competition analysis
+Step 3: Competitor analysis

-Customize content idea
+Adapt content idea specifically

 At the same time, make sure that the existing content is actually implemented in such a way that it appeals to the target group you are aiming for.
 Because the same topic can be treated very differently - and that in turn will reach different people.